‘Either you join ISIL or you challenge them’

 As ISIL loses territory, it leaves behind a culture of paranoia and suspicion.
 Even though some Sunni groups are actively fighting against ISIL, many find themselves under suspicion of supporting the group, which is vehemently anti-Shia.
 A recent spate of bombings in Baghdad has exacerbated these tensions.

-On the main road into Saadiya, the remains of a Sunni mosque allegedly destroyed by the Shia militia that recaptured the town – a United Nations documented four Sunni mosques allegedly destroyed by the militia in Saadiya – is a reminder of the tensions at play.
+On the main road into Saadiya, the remains of a Sunni mosque allegedly destroyed by the Shia militia that recaptured the town – a United Nations report documented four Sunni mosques allegedly destroyed by the militia in Saadiya – is a reminder of the tensions at play.
 Only the doorway and the warped and crooked remnants of the minaret still stand.

 It is difficult to verify accounts of the destruction that occurred in the town during the period after its recapture, when civilians were banned by the militia from returning.
-Local news reports cited in a US State Department noted that “Shia militias razed homes, agricultural fields and orchards“ in Saadiya and surrounding areas.
-Human Rights Watch has this type of behaviour elsewhere in Diyala province.
+Local news reports cited in a US State Department publication noted that “Shia militias razed homes, agricultural fields and orchards“ in Saadiya and surrounding areas.
+Human Rights Watch has documented this type of behaviour elsewhere in Diyala province.

 Across Diyala, Sunni Arabs, many of them still displaced, say that they feel persecuted by Kurdish and Shia forces who suspect them of supporting ISIL.
 Many told Al Jazeera that their fighting-age male relatives had been rounded up for questioning, locked up or even killed.